biernat-paulina/100DaysOfCode/README.md

 # 100DaysOfCode
-This is my 100 day of code journey.
+This is a log of my 100 days of code journey.